halcy/Mastodon.py/docs/index.rst

 Note that previous versions of Mastodon allowed logging in with username and password - unfortunately, due to security concerns, Mastodon has started requiring OAuth starting with version 4.4.0.
-If you're building a bot, you may with to instead just generate a token in the UI (On Mastodon: your-server.com/settings/applications) and use it directly
+If you're building a bot, you may wish to instead just generate a token in the UI (On Mastodon: your-server.com/settings/applications) and use it directly

 To post, create an actual API instance: